From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

 \subsection{Our strategy and results}

-The first step of this article is to investigate the equation $\eqref{LinBoltz}$ in order to obtain existence and exponential decay of solutions in Sobolev spaces $H^k_{x,v}$, independently of the Knudsen number $\eps$.
-Moreover, we want all the required smallness assumptions and rates of convergence to be explicit.
+The first step is to investigate the equation $\eqref{LinBoltz}$ in order to obtain existence and exponential decay of solutions close to equilibrium in Sobolev spaces $H^s_{x,v}$, independently of the Knudsen number $\eps$.
+Moreover, we want all the required smallness assumption on the initial data and rates of convergence to be explicit.
 Such a result has been proved in \cite{Gu4} by studying independently the behaviour of both microscopic and fluid parts of solutions to $\eqref{LinBoltz}$, we proposed here another method based on hypocoercivity estimates.

-Our strategy is to build a norm on Sobolev spaces which is equivalent to the standard norm and which satisfies a Gronwall type inequality.
-First, we construct a functional on $H^k_{x,v}$ by considering a linear combination of $\norm{\partial^j_l\cdot}^2_{L^2_{x,v}}$, for all $|j|+|l|\leq k$, together with product terms of the form $\langle \partial^{\delta_i}_{l-\delta_i}\cdot,\partial^0_l\cdot\rangle _{L^2_{x,v}}$.
-The distortion of the standard norm by the addition of mixed terms is necessary to have a relaxation, due to the hypocoercivity property of the linearized Boltzmann equation $\eqref{LinBoltz}$ (see \cite{MN}).
+Our strategy is to build a norm on Sobolev spaces which is equivalent to the standard norm and which satisfies a Gr\"onwall type inequality.
+We first construct a functional on $H^s_{x,v}$ by considering a linear combination of $\norm{\partial^j_l\cdot}^2_{L^2_{x,v}}$, for all $|j|+|l|\leq s$, together with product terms of the form $\langle \partial^{\delta_i}_{l-\delta_i}\cdot,\partial^0_l\cdot\rangle _{L^2_{x,v}}$.
+The distortion of the standard norm by adding these mixed terms is necessary \cite{MN} in order to exhibit a relaxation, due to the hypocoercivity property of the linear part of the perturbed Boltzmann equation $\eqref{LinBoltz}$.
 We then study the flow of this functional along time for solutions to the linearized Boltzmann equation $\eqref{LinBoltz}$.
-This flow is controlled by energy estimates and, finally, a non-trivial choice of coefficients in the functional yields an equivalence between the functional and the standard Sobolev norm, as well as a Gronwall type inequality, both of them being independent of $\eps$.
+This flow is controlled by energy estimates and, finally, a non-trivial choice of coefficients in the functional yields an equivalence between the functional and the standard Sobolev norm, as well as a Gr\"onwall type inequality, both of them being independent of $\eps$.